cdktf/cdktf-provider-gitlab/docs/serviceJira.java.md

 - *Type:* java.lang.String

-The password of the user created to be used with GitLab/JIRA.
+The Jira API token, password, or personal access token to be used with Jira.

+When your authentication method is basic (jira_auth_type is 0), use an API token for Jira Cloud or a password for Jira Data Center or Jira Server.
+When your authentication method is a Jira personal access token (jira_auth_type is 1), use the personal access token.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/service_jira#password ServiceJira#password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs/resources/service_jira#password ServiceJira#password}

 ---